ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     * Toggle ON(Enable) for **IBM Specials**
     * Expand it, scroll down to the last several rows with `SQLi` included in the description(e.g. starting from ID `100008`), notice all are blocked as **Default Mode** which protect application from SQL injection request.

-### Define Page Rules in CIS for certain URL to ensure performance, security and reliability
+### Configure Page Rules in CIS for certain URL to ensure performance, security and reliability
 Page rule is defined and functions to specific application URL referencing with domain.
 Like mentioned above, CIS is one-stop shop providing reliable, permant, secure ensurance for internet application and website.
 It provides page rules from all these three dimentions as well.
 For this tutorial -
 1. In the Cloud Internet Services application, navigate to **Performance** > **Page Rules**
 2. Click **Create rule**, the button right above the rules table